chrisvfritz/prerender-spa-plugin/README.md

 <p align="center"><em>highly configurable, framework-agnostic static site generation for SPAs</em></p>

-**:tada: `prerender-spa-plugin` v3 is now in alpha!
+**:tada: `prerender-spa-plugin` v3 is now in beta!
 It replaces PhantomJS with Puppeteer and adds a few new features.
-Feeling adventerous?
 Go [take a look!](https://github.com/chrisvfritz/prerender-spa-plugin/tree/v3).
 It can be installed from npm with `npm install prerender-spa-plugin@next`**

 ## Prerendering vs Server-Side Rendering (SSR)